vimpostor/blobdrop/README.md

 - Optionally keep the window on top
 - Quickly open files with a single click
 - Respect system dark mode
-- Efficient implementation, can scroll through a list of several thousand files without dropping frames
+- Efficient implementation, can scroll through a list of several thousand files without dropping any frames

 # Alternatives